aqzhyi/Sublime-Better-Completion/README.md

 **auto-completion** is lightweight, not complex, simpler than **snippets**.

-This package also provide several APIs completions such as JavaScript, jQuery API, HTML5 and Bootstrap Classes collect by me.
+This package also provide several APIs completions such as JavaScript, jQuery API, Underscore API, HTML5 and Bootstrap Classes collect by me.

 ## Compatible

+- Sublime Text 2 with MAC OS X 10.8.4 **tested**!

 - Sublime Text 2 with Windows 8 64bit **tested**!